rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 It's not the best metaphor, but it'll do.
 No doubt you've had that experience where, after working on an essay for days, you make a change that you regret.
 You wish you could go back to fix it, but ctrl+z only goes so far.
 You realize that everything you've done for the last week needs to be thrown out, and you start over.

 Well, with 'versioning control', you can travel back upriver, back to where things were good.
 There are two tools that we will use to make this happen: [git](https://git-scm.com/) and [GitHub](http://github.com).
 You'll learn more about making those things work in [**Module 1**](../module-1/Open-Access-Research/).
-You'll see why you'd want to do that, and how to future-proof your work, writing things [in a plain-text format called 'markdown'](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+You'll see why you'd want to do that, and how to future-proof your work, writing things [in a plain-text format called 'Markdown'](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 In [**Module 2**](../module-2/Finding%20Data/), we'll start exploring the wide variety of historical data out there.
-We'll talk about some of the ethical dilemmas posed by having so much data out there.
-'Data' are not neutral 'things given'; rather, they are 'capta': things **taken**.
+We'll talk about some of the ethical dilemmas posed by having so much data out there. **Data** are not neutral 'things given'; rather, they are **capta**: things **taken**.

-(Caveat: I am assuming, in this course, that the digital materials we want have already been digitized.
+**NB** I am assuming, in this course, that the digital materials we want have already been digitized.
 Digitizing, adding meta-data (information that describes the data), and structuring it **properly** are very complex topics on their own that could be the subject of a complete course!
-If you are interested in those problems, a good place to start is this open course from SOAS on [database design for historians](http://port.sas.ac.uk/mod/book/view.php?id=75&chapterid=125).)
+If you are interested in those problems, a good place to start is this open course from SOAS on [database design for historians](http://port.sas.ac.uk/mod/book/view.php?id=75&chapterid=125).

 In [**Module 3**](../module-3/Wrangling%20Data/), we'll see that data/capta are **messy**, and that they make a kind of illusory order that as historians, we are not normally in the habit of thinking about.
 The big secret of digital history is that the majority of your time on **any** digital history project won't be finding the capta, won't be analyzing the capta, won't be thinking about the historical meaning of the capta.
 We'll be **cleaning it up**.
 The exercises in this module will help you do that more efficiently (and be aware that 'efficiency' in computing terms is not a theoretically neutral idea!)